Ph.D.: Geography, Michigan State University, 2013.

 Johnson, Laura, Jordan P. Howell, and Kyle T. Evered.
 2015. “‘Where nothing was before’: (Re)producing population and place in Ghana’s Volta River Project”.
 Journal of Cultural Geography 32: 195-213.

 Howell, Jordan P. 2015.
 “The Fate of Waste in Hawaii: Technology Assessment and Solid Waste Planning in Hawaii, 1968-1978”.
 Singapore Journal of Tropical Geography 36: 67-82.

 Howell, Jordan P. and David L. Baylis.
 2014.
 “Mapping Energy: Cartographies of Energy into the 21st Century”.
 Geographical Review 104: 209-228.

 Howell, Jordan P. 2012.
 “Risk society without reflexive modernization?
 The case from northwestern Michigan.”
 Technology in Society 34: 185-195.

 Howell, Jordan P. 2011. “’Powering progress’: Regulation and the development of Michigan’s electricity landscape”.
 Annals of the Association of American Geographers 101: 962-970.

-(scheduled) “New Trends in Geography Departments – Sustainability Studies Degrees”.
-Discussant at 2018 Association of American Geographers Annual Meeting; New Orleans, LA.
+Discussant, “New Trends in Geography Departments – Sustainability Studies Degrees”.
+Roundtable session at 2018 Association of American Geographers Annual Meeting; New Orleans, LA.

 “Career Viewpoint from the College Level”.
 2016 Annual Spring Conference of the New Jersey Chapter of the Solid Waste Association of North America: Atlantic City, NJ.